 As communications and information sharing technologies advance, the public safety community faces an increasing amount of ICAM challenges.
 Recognizing the importance of ICAM solutions in emergency response, SAFECOM and NCSWIC established a joint working group to provide the public safety community with leadership, education, and guidance on ICAM.
 SAFECOM and NCSWIC are supported by CISA.

-CISA is the Nation’s risk advisor, working with partners to defend against today’s threats and collaborating to build more secure and resilient infrastructure for the future.
+CISA works with partners to defend against today’s threats and collaborating to build more secure and resilient infrastructure for the future.
 CISA enhances public safety interoperable communications at all levels of government to help partners across the country develop their emergency communications capabilities.
 Working with stakeholders across the country, CISA conducts extensive, nationwide outreach to support and promote the ability of emergency response providers and relevant government officials to continue to communicate in the event of a natural disaster, act of terrorism, or other man-made disaster.